 EOF

-The first rule deprioritizes all Deadsnakes packages below the default priority of 500, so APT prefers Ubuntu’s versions.
-The second rule overrides this for Python 3.13 specifically, giving it priority 700 so APT installs Python 3.13 from the PPA.
+The first rule deprioritizes all Deadsnakes packages below the default priority of 500, so APT prefers Ubuntu packages when both sources provide a package.
+The second rule overrides this for the Python 3.13 package family, giving it priority 700 so APT selects Python 3.13 from the PPA.
 After creating the pin file, update APT to apply the new priorities:

 sudo apt update